Interstate High Speed Rail Funding

-A Google search for “U.S. High Speed Rail Maps” produces no shortage of visionary American HSR maps.
-Some include Regional Rail and Long-Distance Rail routes too.
+A Google search for “U.S. High Speed Rail Maps” produces no shortage of 2050 Interstate HSR Vision Maps.
+Some maps include Regional Rail and Long-Distance Rail routes too.
 Based on my HSR training at Mineta Transportation Institute and much of what I learned from TheTransportPolitic, PedestrianObservations, and America 2050 Research Framework, the U.S. High Speed Rail Association Map and High Speed Rail Alliance Map have the most credible vision.
-Most of their route alignments are grounded in sound principles to produce high ridership and operating profit.
+Most of their route alignments are grounded in sound principles for high ridership and operating profit.

-Consequently, I’d like the USHSRA map changed to reflect 160-180-200-220 mph HSR routes, while continuing inclusion of 110 mph Regional Rail routes.
-With that modification, I believe USHSRA can form the “Definitive 2050 Interstate High Speed Rail System Map.”
+There’s one catch.
+220 mph routes need very high corridor population density to justify the most property acquisition, longest tunnels, longest viaducts, and most earthmoving.
+Even by 2050, a number of USHSRA’s 220 mph routes will not have enough population density” to justify infrastructure costs beyond 160, 180, or 200 mph.
+Consequently, I’d like the USHSRA map changed to reflect 160-180-200-220 mph HSR routes while continuing the inclusion of 110 mph Regional Rail routes.
+With that modification, I believe USHSRA can form the “Definitive 2050 Interstate HSR System Map.”

-By completing America’s Intermodal Transportation Network with that scale of transformational HSR-Regional Rail, expanded Rapid Transit, modernized Highways, long-distance Aviation and bottleneck-free Freight Rail, our mobility options can embrace the 21st century, rather than be punished by it.
+By completing America’s Intermodal Transportation Network with that scale of HSR-Regional Rail, expanded Rapid Transit, modernized Highways, long-distance Aviation, and bottleneck-free Freight Rail, our mobility options can embrace the 21st century, rather than be punished by it.